tailhook/vagga/docs/what_is_vagga.rst

     >>> import flask
     >>>

 This is just a lazy example.
-Once your project starting to mature you want to use some specific version of flask and some other dependencies::
+Once your project starts to mature you want to use some specific version of flask and some other dependencies::

     containers: